sam-packer/Portfolio/src/content/blog/challenges-of-authentication-with-net-core.md

 tags: [ "ASP.NET Core", "JWT Authentication" ]
 ---

-Authentication is one of those things that seems simple, until it isn’t.
+Authentication is one of those things that seems simple, but it really isn’t.
 Recently, I ran into a challenge with ASP.NET authentication that tested my patience but ultimately made me a better developer.

 It all started when I began prototyping a simple solution for user login.
 I figured I’d start small and see how far I